 Generalized Linear Models (GLM) are an extension of ‘simple’ linear regression models, which predict the response variable as a function of multiple predictor variables.
 Linear regression models work on a few assumptions, such as the assumption that we can use a straight line to describe the relationship between the response and the predictor variables.
-This implies that a constant change in a predictor leads to a constant change in the response variable.
-This assumption is often violated in ecological data, and therefore these models are extended into GLMs to be able to deal with non-normal distributed data.
+This implies that a constant change in a predictor leads to a continuous change in the response variable.
+This assumption is often violated in ecological data; therefore, these models are extended into GLMs to deal with non-normal distributed data.

-GLMs find the equation that best predicts the occurrence of a species for the values of the environmental variables.
-The model has three important components:
+GLMs find the equation that best predicts a species’ occurrence for the values of the environmental variables.
+The model has three critical parts

 - The probability distribution of the response variable.

-- The linear predictor (LP): a combination of all predictor variables, which represents an overall score for the environmental suitability.
+- The linear predictor (LP), a combination of all predictor variables representing an overall score for the environmental suitability.

-- The link function: this describes how the mean of the response depends on the linear predictor.
+- The link function, describing how the of the response relates to the linear predictor.

-Thus the predictors are linear, but the relationship between the response and the predictors is not linear, and the link function provides a transformation of the response so that the transformed response is linearly related to the predictors.
+Thus, the relationship between the response and the predictors is not linear, but the link function provides a transformation of the response so that the transformed response is linearly related to the predictors.

 A GLM with binomial data, such as the presence/absence of a species, is commonly called “logistic regression”.
-In this case, the link function is a logit function, which is the log of the odds ratio (probability of presence/probability of absence).
+In this case, the link function is a logit function, which is the log of the odds ratio (probability of presence/probability of absence) (Figure 1).

-The estimation of the values of the variable coefficients is obtained by maximum likelihood estimation (MLE), which maximizes the "agreement" of the predicted species occurrences with the observed data.
+of the variable coefficients are estimated by maximum likelihood estimation (MLE), which maximizes the "agreement" of the predicted species occurrences with the observed data.
 In other words, MLE finds the values of the coefficients that result in a model under which you would be most likely to get the observed results.
-Most GLM models, including the GLM provided in BCCVL, use the iteratively reweighted least squares (IWLS) method for MLE.
+Most GLM models, including the GLM provided in , use the iteratively reweighted least squares (IWLS) method for MLE.